ONSdigital/dp-frontend-upload-prototype/README.md

 `head -c 1073741824 </dev/urandom >myfile`

+If you wish to change the number of simultaneous requests to the server, change the value of line 6 in javascript/upload.js to what you would like the number to be.

 ### Spike limitations and considerations

 - The official AWS SDK was not used for this spike as the documentation is difficult